localfirstnews/localfirstnews/README.md

 ```

 #### 👾 Apps section
-This section is to surface apps built with a local-first approach.
-A wider discretion is applied regarding the app's release date being in the prior week.
-Apps are likely to be includeed if they:
+This section is to surface apps built with a local-first architecture.
+Apps are likely to be included if they:
 - were released relatively recently
 - are not well-known
 - haven't been featured in the newsletter before